 Glenellen Solar Farm is a State Significant Development

 A Preliminary Environmental Assessment (PEA) has been prepared which outlines the proposal, including the site and its surroundings, the statutory framework for approval and identification of key potential environmental issues that may be associated with a solar farm development.
-The PEA supports a request to the New South Wales Department of Planning and Environment (DPE) for Secretary’s Environmental Assessment Requirements (SEARs) to be issued, which will guide the preparation of an Environmental Impact Statement (EIS) for the development under Part 4 of the Environmental Planning and Assessment Act (EP&A Act).
+The PEA supports a request to the New South Wales Department of Planning and Environment (DPIE) for Secretary’s Environmental Assessment Requirements (SEARs) to be issued, which will guide the preparation of an Environmental Impact Statement (EIS) for the development under Part 4 of the Environmental Planning and Assessment Act (EP&A Act).

 The proposed solar farm will also have a relatively confined area of visibility due to topography and surrounding vegetation.

 Mapping has identified nearby residences that may have views of the solar farm when it is constructed.
 To ensure visual impacts are reduced, Trina is continuing with neighbour consultations to ensure acceptable vegetation buffers are designed and incorporated into the concept design for the project.

 Minimising land disturbance and vegetation clearing have been adopted as key principals of the project’s design.
 Any areas of high conservation, as well as riparian corridors on the site will be avoided during both construction and operations.
 It is important to note that much of the site is cleared agricultural land that has been substantially cultivated.
 Potential for high value biodiversity species and habitats to be present at the site is low.

 A suite of measures will be included in Environmental Management Plans for all stages of the solar farm’s life cycle, to avoid any impact to surface water quality.

 Trina will work closely with local emergency services to properly assess bushfire risks and management strategies.
 Mitigation measures at the solar farm site will be included in planning controls.